spacebarchat/docs/docs/setup/database.md

 `config`: config table is the most important table of all the DB, that's where the real **magic** happens, it has all the things to update instance name, instance description, config's,URL's ETC

+`connected_accounts`: this us the list of the accounts that are online on your instances

+`emojis`: this are emojis that are stored on your instance

+`guilds`: this are guilds that are made/on your instances

+`invites`: this are invites created on your instance

+`member_roles`: the roles that are made on your fosscord instance

+`members`: list's members that are in your instance but it also has server is which the members are in

+`message_role_mentions`: roles mentioned in a message

+`message_channel_mentions`: channels mentioned in a message

+`message_stickers`: stickers that are sent or made

+`message_user_mentions`: user mention that is sent using a message `example: @OmxproYT#7508`

+`messages`: messages sent on your fosscord instance

+`migrations`: migrations that happened on your instance

+`query-result-cache`: result cache of query, it makes searching faster

+`rate_limits`: rate limits that are placed on a account

+`read_states`: read states of messages (I think not sure)

+`recipients`: recipients of your instances

+`relationships`: (really don't know what this means I really don't know if this is even important)

+`roles`: roles made on your instances

+`sessions`: sessions that are online OR sessions that are made on your instance

+`sqlite_sequenses`: sequences on sqlite DB

+`sticker_packs`: sticker packs made on your fosscord instances (you can make more)

+`stickers`: stickers that are on your instance

+`team_members`: team members of teams

+`teams`: team's made on your instance

+`templates`: server templates made on your instance

+`users`: user accounts made on your fosscord instances

+`voice_states`: states of Voice Chat

+`webhooks`: webhooks made on your fosscord instances

+# 5. What does each sub-table do?
+Coming Soon!

+# 6. Some fun tricks you can do with your database.db
+Coming Soon!